920-294-1414

 • First OWI Offense Charge Reduced

-• First OWI With .12 Blood Test Result Charge Reduced
+• OWI With .17 Breath Test Result Charges Reduced

 • First OWI Dismissed Case Dismissed